Elisava: high impact design, engineering and communication in Barcelona

 I think Barcelona has the potential to generate its own style.
 Even if they are not models as such, I prefer to explore emerging and informal cities such as Medellin, Dakar, and Cairo, cities in which urban life is conducted with a great degree of freedom, rather than cities with a quasi-geriatric aspect such as Zurich or Hamburg.

-What best practices from other cities would you like Barcelona to adopt?
+What best practices from other cities would you like Barcelona to adopt??

 I think that cities like Milan or Malmö strike a balance between emerging and collective initiatives, and the desire to be global cities.
 I believe that a city is a complex, critical and diverse system, which obliges one to act on many levels, from major projects that establish the city’s identity, to specific actions that consolidate the fabric, but question the status quo.

-What do you ask of the Barcelona of the future?
+What would you ask of the Barcelona of the future?

 A greater intensity in the decisions taken, with the confidence that it is through acting and formalizing decisions that we can test and get closer to the kind of city desired by a wide range of individuals and groups.